FAQ 2020 Update

 6. Why is building AsaChan so slow, compared to other instruments?

 The AsaChan is a new instrument and continues to develop, current production rates allow for times of experimentation and research in an effort to continually improve all aspects of the instrument.
 All stages of building are currently done by one person and much of this by hand.
 Like any quality craftsmanship, this leads naturally to a lower output of completed instruments.
-Furthermore, I do not intend to grow my company in the traditional way.
-I am happy to make my creations at my current pace, where I can maintain creative control and fully ensure the quality of each sculpture.
+Furthermore, We does not intend to grow my company in the traditional way.
+We are happy to make our creations at our current pace, where We can maintain creative control and fully ensure the quality of each sculpture.

 7. What size/Thickness are the AsaChan/AsaChan MiRim?